 After that, I take one of the ends, thread it through the yarn needle and sew the end into the side of the project I decided on, weaving between the existing stitches going in opposite directions to make sure the yarn stays hidden and secure.

-Once I feel that the yarn is secure enough, I snip off the leftover ends.
+Once I feel that the yarn is secure enough, I snip off the remaining ends.

-I do the same with the other end until it’s well hidden too.
-Snip off the leftover end.
+I repeat step with the other end until it’s well hidden too.
+Snip off the leftover end and enjoy finished results!

 Here is how to weave in the ends in the middle of a project

-Hiding the ends in the middle of a project is similar to weaving the ends on the edge of a project.
+Hiding the ends in the middle of a project is similar to weaving the yarn tail on the edge of a project.

 In the same way as described in the previous section, decide where each end will be weaved in.